Island in the Sun (film)

-Island in the Sun is a 1957 drama film produced by Darryl F. Zanuck and directed by Robert Rossen.
+Island in the Sun is a 1957 American drama film produced by Darryl F. Zanuck and directed by Robert Rossen.
 It features an ensemble cast including James Mason, Harry Belafonte, Joan Fontaine, Joan Collins, Dorothy Dandridge, Michael Rennie, Stephen Boyd, Patricia Owens, John Justin, Diana Wynyard, John Williams, and Basil Sydney.
 The film is about race relations and interracial romance set in the fictitious island of Santa Marta.
 Barbados and Grenada were selected as the sites for the movie based on the 1955 novel by Alec Waugh.
 The film was controversial at the time of its release for its on-screen portrayal of interracial romance.

 Plot

 During one spring in the 1950s the complex relationships of four couples, of black, white and mixed race, play out against the pronounced social inequality dividing the ruling British elite and the slave-descended native population of a small (fictitious) West Indian island.

 Maxwell Fleury (James Mason) is a white plantation owner's son who suffers from an inferiority complex and makes rash decisions to prove his worth.
-He is tormented by jealousy of his wife Sylvia (Patricia Owens), and is envious of his younger sister Jocelyn (Joan Collins), who is being courted by the handsome, young, Oxford-bound Euan Templeton (Stephen Boyd), newly arrived on Santa Marta to visit his father, Lord Templeton (Ronald Squire, the island's governor).
+He is tormented by the jealousy of his wife Sylvia (Patricia Owens), and is envious of his younger sister Jocelyn (Joan Collins), who is being courted by the handsome, young, Oxford-bound Euan Templeton (Stephen Boyd), newly arrived on Santa Marta to visit his father, Lord Templeton (Ronald Squire), the island's governor.

 David Boyeur (Harry Belafonte), an ambitious and self-advancing young black union leader emerging as a powerful politician, is diplomatically courted by Templeton yet seen by some as a threat to the white ruling class.
-Mavis Norman (Joan Fontaine), the widow of the deceased elder scion of the Fleury plantation, Arthur, develops a romantic interest in Boyeur that leads to both attraction and tension between the two.
+Mavis Norman (Joan Fontaine), the widow of the deceased elder scion of the Fleury plantation, Arthur, develops a romantic interest in David that leads to both attraction and tension between the two.

 Denis Archer (John Justin), the governor's aide-de-camp and want-to-be novelist, becomes smitten by Margot Seaton (Dorothy Dandridge), a mixed-race beauty seeking to better her position in life through hard work over irrepressible feminine charm.
-He wins her away from Boyeur and gets her a job as a secretary in the governor's office.
+He wins her away from David and gets her a job as a secretary in the governor's office.

 Insecure in his marriage, Maxwell magnifies a case of mistaken identity into the obsession that his wife is having an affair with Hilary Carson (Michael Rennie), an attractive and single former war hero.
 He strangles Carson during a quarrel, then tries to make it look like a robbery.
 Colonel Whittingham (John Williams), the cagey chief of police, investigates the crime as a murder.
 Soon, he begins dropping telling hints to Maxwell drawn from Dostoevsky's "Crime and Punishment".